-It typically takes a few weeks for the body to build immunity after vaccination.
+It typically takes a couple of weeks for the body to build immunity after completing a vaccination series.

 Keep following public health measures

-Even once you are fully vaccinated, you should continue to follow public health measures to stop the spread of covid 19 and stay safe.
+Even once your child is fully vaccinated, they should continue to follow measures to stop the spread of COVID-19 and stay safe.
 This includes:

-- staying at home if you have symptoms, even if they are mild
+- staying home if they have symptoms, even if they are mild

-- wearing a mask where it is required (indoor public spaces; for example, inside stores, event spaces and entertainment facilities).
-You may also consider wearing a medical mask if you are immunocompromised or are at higher risk of severe disease.
+- wearing a mask where it is required (children are encouraged to wear a mask if they are immunocompromised or are at higher risk of severe disease)

-Still have questions about covid 19 vaccines for children and youth?
+Additional questions on COVID-19 vaccines for children and youth

 It’s okay to still have questions about the vaccine.
-If you do, the following resources are available to help answer them:
+If you do, you can:

 - CARD: Improving the Vaccination Experience